How does consent decision making work? Check out our explanation.

 In this phase, the necessary questions are asked to understand the proposal.
 This is not the place to question the effectiveness of the proposal.

 Clarifying questions are asked in rounds.
 Depending on group size, on how many questions you are expecting (and on how familiar or complex the proposal is), you can choose to gather questions in one round first and then let the author(s) answer the questions, or you can let the author or someone else answer questions one by one as they are asked.

-A good prompt to start a clarifying questions round is to ask the circle “what do you need to know so you understand the proposal?” because focusing on the understanding of the proposal will not sidetrack you into a discussion.
+A good prompt to start clarifying questions round is to ask the circle “What do you need to know so you understand the proposal?” because focusing on the understanding of the proposal will not sidetrack you into a discussion.
 To support circles even more in distinguishing between their questions for understanding and their opinions about a proposal, these are statements that will denote a clarifying question.
 If a group is new to this process, it is supportive for everyone to use a statement like these:

 - “I understand the proposal.
 I have no questions.”